diluckshan8/Diluckshan8/README.md

 </div>

 ### :woman_technologist: About Me :
 - 👋 Hi there, 👋 I'm Diluckshan.
-A Senior Software Engineer from Srilanka in Java Backend development on Springboot Framework.
+A Senior Software Engineer from Srilanka in Java Backend development on Springboot Framework specialised in Microservices.
-- 👀 I’m currently working in Wavenet Solution Pvt Ltd.
+- 👀 I’m currently working in Sysco LABS Sri Lanka.
 - 🌱 I’m currently learning and/or refreshing my knowledge on Erlang and Python as well as some Machine Learning and whatever possible.

 ### :hammer_and_wrench: Languages and Tools :